 Abundant in vegetables, whole grains, legumes and other protein-rich foods, Indian vegetarian dishes can be great options if you're trying to avoid meat but still want a healthy, satiating meal.
 In fact, a 2009 study published in “Diabetes Care” reports that people following vegetarian diets generally weigh less than non-vegetarians.

 Video of the Day

-Many protein-rich dairy foods -- such as milk, yogurt and cheese -- are commonly incorporated into vegetarian Indian dishes.
+Many protein-rich dairy foods — such as milk, yogurt and cheese — are commonly incorporated into vegetarian Indian dishes.
 Calcium-fortified nondairy substitutes, such as soy milk and soy yogurt, are also excellent sources of protein.
 A cup of milk or soy milk provides about 8 grams, and 1 cup of low-fat yogurt contains about 13 grams of dietary protein.
-Paneer, a fresh cheese common in Indian cuisine, contains about 7 grams of protein per ounce.
+Raita is a popular Indian condiment made with yogurt, cucumber, and spices like coriander, cumin and curry.